Graduate Berkeley

-The Graduate Berkeley (Originally called the Hotel Durant or the Durant Hotel) is a historic boutique hotel located in Berkeley, California in the United States.
+The Graduate by Hilton Berkeley is a historic boutique hotel located in Berkeley, California in the United States.
 It is located in downtown Berkeley, just off campus of the University of California, Berkeley.
 The hotel is listed on the Berkeley register of historic places.

 History

-The hotel was built, in Spanish Colonial style, in 1928.
+The Hotel Durant was built, in the Spanish Colonial style, in 1928.
 It was designed by W. H. Weeks.
 It had 140 rooms and was both fire and earthquake resistant.
 It also had one of the first basement garages in the area.

 It was named for Henry Durant.
 The bar, Henry's Publick House, is also a tribute to him.
 When the hotel opened it was described as a "modern luxury hotel".
 Harry Truman stayed at the hotel once.

 Hostage incident

 In 1990, 33 hostages were held at gun point at Henry's for seven hours by University of California, Berkeley student, Mehrdad Dashti, who had schizophrenia.
 The hotel bar was raided by police during the hold up.
 Dashti killed one hostage and an additional seven people were wounded.